JasonDevBuilds/J-ARTS/index.md

 ### Support or Contact

 Got a suggestion for us?
 Reporting a bug?
-Contact us [here](jasondevbuilds@gmail.com) We would love to here about it!
+Contact us at jasondevbuilds@gmail.com